Shuhua-L/AllstarsRecipes-with-Django-React/README.md

   - `urls.py`: contains all the frontend paths managed by React
   - `views.py`: contains all the functions to render HTMLs and authenticate users

+- `manage.py`: a command-line utility to run commands like `runserver`, `makemigrations`, and `migrate`
 - `./screenshots/` : all the screenshots to illustrate the features of the application
-- `manage.py`: a command-line utility to run commands like `runserver`, `makemigrations`, and `migrate`
+- `Procfile` & `runtime.txt` & `staticfiles/`: files required for deploying the app on Railway

 &nbsp;